Gridiffin/pcds2030db_fork/.github/instructions/general.instructions.md

 - Mark complete the tasks in the .md file as you complete them.
 - always choose for the best simplest way to solve problems.
 - if the user's way of coding is not a good practice, give suggestions for improvements before coding anything.
+- delete all test files after the implementation is complete.